JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/invoke-local/index.md

   url: https://youtu.be/xEnKghx6fuk
 ---

-In this tutorial we are going to run our lambda functions inside a container.
+In this tutorial we are going to run our lambda functions inside a *local* container.

 # Docker